dfinity/sol-rpc-canister/README.md

 ## Contributing

 At this point we do not accept external contributions yet.
 External contributions will be accepted after the initial release.

+## Releasing

+1. Run the [`Release`](https://github.com/dfinity/sol-rpc-canister/actions/workflows/release.yml) workflow by clicking on `Run workflow`.
+The branch to use to run the workflow is typically `main`.
+2. This will open a `Draft PR` with the label `release`.
+   1. Adapt the changelogs as needed.
+   2. Go through the usual review process and merge when satisfied.
+3. Run the [`Publish`](https://github.com/dfinity/sol-rpc-canister/actions/workflows/publish.yml) workflow by clicking on `Run workflow`.
+The branch to use to run the workflow is typically `main`.
+The job will dop the following:
+   1. Create Git tags.
+   2. Publish crates on crates.io.
+   3. Create a Github pre-release.

 ## License